reflectoring/reflectoring.github.io/_posts/2020-02-11-spring-boot-openapi.md

           content: {}
 ```

-The [`$ref`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#fixed-fields-7) field allows us to refer to objects in a self-defined schema.
+The [`$ref`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#fixed-fields-8) field allows us to refer to objects in a self-defined schema.
 In this case we refer to the `User` schema object (see next section).

-The `summary` is optional and is intended to apply to all operations in this path.
+The `summary` is a short description, of what the operation does.

 With the [`operationId`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#fixed-fields-8), we can define a unique identifier for the operation.
 We can think about it as our method name.